LLNL/axom/src/components/spio/docs/sphinx/core_concepts.rst

 read() is called in parallel with the root file as an argument.
 It must be called on a run with the same processor count as the run that called write().
-The first argument is a pointer to a group that contains no child groups or vies, and the information in the root file is used to identify the files that each processor will read to load data into the argument group.
+The first argument is a pointer to a group that contains no child groups or views, and the information in the root file is used to identify the files that each processor will read to load data into the argument group.

 The write and read methods above are sufficient to do a restart save/load